-NOTICE OF ANNUAL GENERAL & SPECIAL MEETING
+NOTICE OF ANNUAL GENERAL MEETING

-TAKE NOTICE that the 2017 Annual General & Special Meeting of the Shareholders of Gray Rock Resources Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia V6C 3P1 on Tuesday, June 20, 2017 at 11:00 a.m.
-(Vancouver time) for the following purposes:
+TAKE NOTICE that the 2024 Annual General Meeting of the Shareholders of Silver Wolf Exploration Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia, V6C 3P1, on Thursday, May 29, 2025 at 10:00 a.m.
+(Vancouver time) (the "Meeting") for the following purposes:

-- 1. to receive the Report of the Directors; - 2. to receive the financial statements of the Company for its fiscal year ended December 31, 2016 and the report of the Auditors thereon; - 3. to appoint Auditors for the ensuing year and to authorize the Directors to fix their remuneration; - 4. to determine the number of directors and to elect directors; - 5. to ratify the 10% Rolling Stock Option Plan as described in the accompanying Information Circular; and - 6. to transact such other business as may properly come before the Meeting.
+- 1. to receive and consider the audited financial statements of the Company for the year ended December 31, 2024 and the report of the auditors thereon; - 2. to set the number of directors at five (5) and to elect directors for the ensuing year; - 3. to appoint Manning Elliott LLP, Chartered Professional Accountants as the Company's auditor for the ensuing year and to authorize the Directors to fix their remuneration; - 4. to ratify the 10% Rolling Stock Option Plan as described in the accompanying Information Circular; and - 5. to transact such other business as may properly come before the Meeting.